Temidayo198/PROJECT-1/PowerBI/README.md

-# Project Title: Understanding Subscribers: Customer Segmentation Analysis for a Subscription Service
+# Project Title: Sales Performance Analysis for a Retail Store

 ## Table of Contents
 [Project Overview](#project-overview)